Zala County 2nd constituency

 The 2nd constituency of Zala County (Zala megyei 02. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Zala 02.
 OEVK.

-Since 2014, it has been represented by Jenő Manninger of the Fidesz–KDNP party alliance.
+Since 2026, it has been represented by Balázs Varga of the Tisza Party.

 Geography

 The 2nd constituency is located in north-eastern part of Zala County.

 List of municipalities

 The constituency includes the following municipalities:

 Members

 The constituency was first represented by Jenő Manninger of the Fidesz from 2014, and he was re-elected in 2018.
+In the 2026 election, Balázs Varga of the Tisza Party was elected representative.